tsani/reproducible/README.md

 back to the exact working directory that generated a given set of output.

-The user maintains a list of files under _reproducibility control_, and rather than run the data processing scripts directly, we instead wrap the invokation of the script in a call to <code>run_reproducible.py</code>.
+The user maintains a list of files under _reproducibility control_, and rather than run the data processing scripts directly, we instead wrap the invocation of the script in a call to <code>run_reproducible.py</code>.
 This wrapper script will verify that the files listed under reproducibility control have no uncommitted changes.
 If there are uncommitted changes, then the user is